 Priscilla Hummel, Founder & Producing Artistic Director

 Priscilla is delighted to be back in the Finger Lakes region where she received her early performing arts training.
 She is an adjunct professor at Wells College and Western Carolina University where she develops and teaches traditional classroom as well as online theatre and dance courses.
-She also presents various acting workshops for annual festivals with CNY Arts, including the Michael Harms Theatre Festival and the Theatre Association of New York State.
-Priscilla is a choreographer and teaching artist for The Hangar Theatre's KIDDSTUFF seasons and Next Generation School of Theatre; she has also choreographed shows for Lansing High School as well as DeWitt, Lansing, and Trumansburg middle schools.
+She also presents various acting workshops for annual festivals with CNY Arts and the Theatre Association of New York State, and is a freelance director, choreographer, and teaching artist for various schools and arts organizations.
 She enjoys teaching group fitness classes and physical education courses for Cornell University and Island Health & Fitness.

 Prior to her return to the east coast, Priscilla spent nine years in Chicago working as a teaching artist, director, choreographer, producer, and on-camera actor.
 Concurrently, she served for seven seasons as Education Director at Provision Theater Company--a non-profit Equity theatre.
 It was here that Priscilla founded and developed youth and outreach programs which offered after-school classes, summer camps, and productions focussing on social change for kids and teens year-round.
 She also directed and choreographed numerous productions for the theatre for young audiences program and choreographed for the mainstage seasons as well.
 Priscilla was a proud Company Member and served as Provision's House Manager and Office Manager.

-Priscilla's directing and/or choreography credits include Katrina, A New Musical, The Fantasticks, and Godspell (WoW); Mary Poppins Jr., Seussical Jr., and Alice in Wonderland Jr. (Hangar Theatre); Mamma Mia!
+Priscilla's directing and/or choreography credits include A Virtual Cabaret--Celebrating the Past, Present, and Future; Katrina, A New Musical; The Fantasticks, and Godspell (WoW); The 25th Annual Putnam County Spelling Bee (Wells College); Mary Poppins Jr., Seussical Jr., and Alice in Wonderland Jr. (Hangar Theatre); Once Upon A Mattress and Mamma Mia!
 (Lansing High School); Heidi, Pinocchio, Aladdin, Sleeping Beauty, Jack and the Beanstalk, The Wizard of Oz, The Best Christmas Pageant Ever!, New Girl, Matthew Three Horn, and Camp Super Friend (Provision Theater); Man of La Mancha and The Phantom of the Opera (Jedlicka Performing Arts Center); Rumplestiltskin, Snoopy!!! the Musical, Pippi Longstocking, and The Bearenstein Bears (Northbrook Musical Theatre for Young Audiences); A Musical Theatre Revue (Trinity Christian College); The Ticking Clock (Artemisia, A Chicago Theatre); The Magic Paintbrush (Theatre Building Chicago); The Music Man (Regent University); and numerous productions for Christian Youth Theatre in Atlanta and Chicago.

 On-camera credits include national and regional commercials for RepHresh Gel and Liberty Tax Services; various episodes of The Discovery Channel television series “A Haunting”, “The FBI Files”, and “Psychic Witness”; the lead in the short film “No Witness” with Widescreen Film Productions, and a supporting role in the major motion picture He Sends Rain (available on Netflix).
 Favorite stage credits include The Diary of Anne Frank (Anne), The Imaginary Invalid (Angelique), The Crucible (Mary Warren), The Music Man (Zaneeta), and The Servant of Two Masters (Clarice).